What is Grants-in-Aid Grant Opportunity?

-For this grant opportunity $145,000 GST exclusive is available for the 2021–22 financial year.
+For this grant opportunity up to $145,000 GST exclusive is available for the 2021–22 financial year.
 There is no minimum grant amount but the maximum grant amount is $10,000.
 Grants are limited to one per organisation.
 There is one Grants-in-Aid funding round each year.

 Grant funding is intended to fund discrete projects or activities that address a specific problem or issue, rather than everyday business-as-usual costs.
-Requested items should relate to the role of national ESOs as co-ordinating and representative bodies.
+Proposed projects or activities should relate to the role of national ESOs as co-ordinating and representative bodies.

-Examples of discrete projects that address a specific issue could be a national conference to develop a five-year business plan or training in representational skills for key spokespeople in the organisation, or projects that help national ESOs further develop their capacity to support veterans and their families.
+Examples of discrete projects that address a specific issue could be a national conference to develop a 5 -year business plan, training in representational skills for key spokespeople in the organisation, or projects that help national ESOs further develop their capacity to support veterans and their families.

 These eligible items could include but are not limited to, costs associated with:

 - accommodation expenses (interactions with local, state/territory and Commonwealth government bodies or attendance at conferences etc.) where safe to do so, and in accordance with COVID-19 social distancing or other public health measures

-- travel expenses (interactions with local, state/territory and Commonwealth Government bodies or attendance at conferences etc.) where safe to do so, and in accordance with COVID-19 social distancing or other public health measures
+- travel expenses (interactions with local, state/territory and Commonwealth government bodies or attendance at conferences etc.) where safe to do so, and in accordance with COVID-19 social distancing or other public health measures

-For the purposes of GIA grants, a bona fide national incorporated ESO is considered to be an organisation:
+For the purposes of Grants-in-Aid grants, a national ESO is considered to be an organisation:

 - which has direct links to the ex-service community

 - which is established primarily to represent the interests of members, to provide pensions, advocacy and/or welfare assistance to veterans, past and present members of the ADF and/or their dependants

 - which does not operate as a business or charge any fee for acting on behalf of the veterans, past and present members of the ADF and/or their dependants in the provision of claims or welfare services